kigster/simple-feed/README.md

       which can be used as a hash (keyed on user_id) to fetch the result of a given user.

-2. Calling via the `SimpleFeed::Feed#user_activity` instance method.
-   Optimized for simplicity and retrieval of a single-user activity, this method allows also performing multiple queries about the same user in an optimized fashion avoiding unnecessary requests.

 #### Publishing Data to the Feed